Bjrules/TerraformProject/README.md

-Project 16 Introduces Terraform as an IaC tool to automate (CREATE, MODIFY & DELETE) infrastructures in AWS
+Project 16 Introduces Terraform as an IaC tool to automate (CREATE, MODIFY & DELETE) infrastructures in AWS Other Iac tools are AWS CLOUD FORMATION and OPEN TOFU

 1. Create an IAM use in AWS with programatic and Administrative Access
 ![Alt text](Screenshot_20230915_183654.png)